Indian Country gripped by Haaland hearing for top US post - WTMJ

 When Liberty saw a picture of Haaland in a traditional ribbon skirt and moccasins for Joe Biden’s inauguration, she cried.

-She thought about her grandmother Ethil Simmonds Liberty, who didn’t become a U.S. citizen until she was 9 despite being born in the U.S. on her tribe’s reservation that straddles Kansas and Nebraska.
-Her grandmother was a powerful advocate for her people, petitioning to turn a pigpen into a playground, writing letters to U.S. presidents and leading the way to get a road paved to the reservation, she said.
+She thought about her grandmother Ethil Simmonds Liberty, who didn’t become a U.S. citizen until she was 9 despite being born on her tribe’s reservation that straddles Kansas and Nebraska.
+Her grandmother was a powerful advocate for her people, petitioning to turn a pigpen into a playground, writing letters to U.S. presidents and leading efforts to get a road paved to the reservation, she said.

-Brandi Liberty thought about her own daughter, who she is hopeful will carry on her legacy in working with tribes and embracing their heritage.
+Brandi Liberty thought about her own daughter, who she hopes will carry on her legacy in working with tribes and embracing their heritage.

-She thought about her time in college earning a master’s degree and seeing single mothers bring their children to class, each of them understanding that it wasn’t a burden but a necessity.
-She later became a single mother like Haaland, who has often spoken about the experience, relying on food stamps and amassing debt working through college.
+She thought about her time earning a master’s degree and seeing single mothers bringing their children to class, each understanding it wasn’t a burden but a necessity.
+She later became a single mother like Haaland, who often speaks about her experience working through college and amassing debt.

-Liberty also thought about other tribal nations and what Haaland could do in terms of moving them in the right direction and connecting them to Washington, D.C.
+Liberty also thought about how Haaland could move other tribes in the right direction and connect them to Washington.
 Essentially, Liberty’s grandmother on a larger scale.

 “This is no different than when Obama became the first Black president and what that signified,” said Liberty, who lives in New Orleans.
 “This is a historical mark for Indian Country as a whole.”